 Onboard medical oxygen

-We don’t provide onboard medical oxygen except on flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL) and within Micronesia.
+We don’t provide onboard medical oxygen except on flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL), Manila (MNL), Palau (ROR) and within Micronesia and the Marshall Islands.
 However, you may carry on board and use your own portable oxygen concentrators for all other flight segments.
 Learn more about bringing aboard a portable oxygen concentrator.

 If there’s any question as to your ability to travel the duration of a flight without the use of medical oxygen, we may request documentation from a licensed medical physician to confirm that you can complete the flight safely and without the use of medical oxygen.

 Liquid oxygen isn’t allowed on our aircraft unless it can be verified that the liquid oxygen unit is empty by way of a gauge or color indicator.
 You may transport an empty unit so long as the valve stays open throughout the flight.
 Compressed gas cylinders are allowed in checked bags or as a carry-on only if the regulator valve is completely disconnected from the cylinder and the cylinder is no longer sealed (i.e., the cylinder has an open end).
 The cylinder must have an opening to allow for a visual inspection inside.

 A TSA exemption allows for supplemental personal medical oxygen and other respiratory-related equipment and devices (e.g., nebulizer, respirator) to go through the TSA screening checkpoint once they have been screened.

 - If you’re traveling to or from Micronesia, you need to make your request for inflight therapeutic oxygen a minimum of 48 hours before travel.

 - An oxygen setup is required for each flight segment.

 - The cost of the inflight oxygen setup is $150 USD per flight segment.